tlowerison/deadpool-diesel-async/README.md

 # deadpool-diesel-async

+NOTE: Use of this crate should be deprecated in favor of [diesel-async's deadpool integration](https://docs.rs/diesel-async/latest/diesel_async/pooled_connection/deadpool/index.html).

 A [deadpool](https://github.com/bikeshedder/deadpool) backend implementation for the upcoming [diesel-async](https://github.com/weiznich/diesel_async) crate.
 This provides async connection pooling of *async* [diesel](https://github.com/diesel-rs/diesel) connections.
 It currently only supports the [tokio](https://github.com/tokio-rs/tokio) async runtime as that's the only one supported by diesel-async.

 This crate depends on specific Github revision for `diesel-async` with revision hash `acf3ed3`.